-The dangers of asbestos are well known in the United States.
-Although few would dispute the major health hazards related to asbestos exposure, America does not have a comprehensive federal law addressing asbestos related issues.
+The dangers of asbestos are well known in the U.S. Although few would dispute the major health hazards related to exposure, America does not have a comprehensive federal law addressing the issue.
 Indeed, sweeping national legislation about asbestos has proved a struggle.
-Instead, those issues largely are left in the hands of individual states, which often have different approaches to dealing with asbestos risks and claims.
+Instead, those issues largely are left in the hands of individual states, which often have different approaches to dealing with risks and claims.

-Most federal and state asbestos legislation in the United States was motivated by the same two concerns: public safety and economic concerns.
+Most federal and state asbestos legislation in the U.S. was motivated by the same two concerns: public safety and economic concerns.
 The evolution of these concerns can be traced back to the early 20th century.
-By then, U.S. use of asbestos had surpassed that of the rest of the world.
+By then, use of asbestos in the U.S. had surpassed that of the rest of the world.

-Through the late 1980s, much of the attention to asbestos related issues focused on abatement.
-Asbestos abatement involves removing or containing asbestos from existing buildings.
-There were also calls for laws to ban the use of asbestos.
+Through the late 1980s, much of the attention surrounding asbestos focused on abatement, which involves removing or containing asbestos from existing buildings.
+There were also calls for laws to ban the use of the toxic mineral.
 During the 1970s, the U.S. government issued guidelines to limit asbestos exposure.
 These guidelines were followed by more federal, state and local public safety laws during the 1980s.

 Congress first identified asbestos as a hazardous air pollutant under this law.
 The Clean Air Act has been amended over the years and resulted in Environmental Protection Agency (EPA) regulations governing the use and disposal of asbestos.
-The law has been followed by other federal measures to protect workers and the public from asbestos exposure, such as Consumer Product Safety Act provisions and Occupational Safety and Health Administration (OSHA) regulations.
-Although asbestos is still used in certain products, its identification as a pollutant has helped reduce the use of asbestos.
+The law has been followed by other federal measures to protect workers and the public, such as Consumer Product Safety Act provisions and Occupational Safety and Health Administration (OSHA) regulations.
+Although asbestos is still used in certain products, its identification as a pollutant has helped reduce use.

 However, a group of interested corporations successfully challenged the rule in court.
 A 1991 decision by the U.S. Court of Appeals for the Fifth Circuit eventually rejected much of the rule.
 The following chart shows which products remained banned under the EPA's rule and which bans were lifted after the Fifth Circuit's decision: